UniversalDependencies/docs/ext-format.md

 We want to be able to simply split a basic CoNLL-U file on a sentence boundary and get two valid CoNLL-U files—something that is not possible with CoNLL-U Plus.

-Any column names other than the original ten are considered project-specific.
-It is advisable though that each project uses a namespace identifier to distinguish its own columns from columns defined by other initiatives, should they eventually end up in the same file.
-A column name may consist of uppercase English letters and of a colon as the namespace delimiter:
+Any column names other than the original ten are considered project-specific and must use a namespace identifier that distinguishes the columns of the given project from columns defined by other initiatives, should they eventually end up in the same file.
+A column name consists of uppercase English letters and of a colon as the namespace delimiter:

     # global.columns = ID FORM PARSEME:MWE